Aloísio Lorscheider

 Aloísio Leo Arlindo Lorscheider, O.F.M.
-(8 October 1924 – 23 December 2007) was a prominent cardinal of the Catholic Church in Brazil during the 1970s and 1980s.
-He was renowned as an advocate of liberation theology in the 1970s and was seen by some observers as a serious candidate for the papacy in the two conclaves of 1978.
+(8 October 1924 – 23 December 2007) was a Brazilian Catholic cardinal during the 1970s and 1980s.
+He was known as an advocate of liberation theology in the 1970s and was seen by some observers as a serious candidate for the papacy in the two conclaves of 1978.

 Early life and ordination

 Lorscheider was of German descent, born in Estrela, Rio Grande do Sul, Brazil.
 He entered the local Franciscan minor seminary of Taquari at the age of nine years.
 He began his novitiate in December 1942 and was ordained as a priest on 22 August 1948.

 Professor and bishop

-He taught a number of subjects – German, mathematics, Latin – but it was not long before he went to Rome to study dogmatic theology.
+Lorscheider taught a number of subjects, such as German, mathematics, and Latin, but it was not long before he went to Rome to study dogmatic theology.
 Lorscheider received his doctorate in 1952, and returned to Brazil to teach that same subject at the Franciscan Seminary of Divinopolis.

-In 1958 Lorscheider was called back to Rome to teach, and in 1962 made bishop of Santo Ângelo.
+In 1958, Lorscheider was called back to Rome to teach, and in 1962 made bishop of Santo Ângelo.
 Lorscheider attended the Second Vatican Council between 1962 and 1965, and he was named Archbishop of Fortaleza in the northeastern state of Ceará in 1973.
+After the first meeting between Church and Freemasonry which had been held on 11 April 1969 at the convent of the Divine Master in Ariccia, he was the protagonist of a series of public handshakes between high prelates of the Roman Catholic Church and the heads of Freemasonry.